cdietrich/xtext-languageserver-example/README.md

 vsce package
 ```

+### Hints

-#### Other Xtext/VSCode versions
-please also check other branches for newer Xtext Versions that also support newer vscode versions
+For Other Xtext/VSCode versions please also check other branches for newer Xtext Versions that also support newer vscode versions
+The Theia example is no longer working, you have to either use VScode plugin in Theia (see newer branches) or change to the code to use older theia
+Atom language client is dead.
+We plan to update to a fork.
+See https://github.com/itemis/xtext-languageserver-example/issues/73